diegochavez/angular-PubSub/README.md

 ##Using PubSub

-### Inject as dependancey
+### Inject as dependency
-Inject the service as a dependancy of the application modules, to use it:
+Inject the service as a dependency of the application modules, to use it:
 ```js
 var MyController = app.controller('MyController', ['PubSub', function (PubSub) {
 	// do your stuff here...